Our new baby is doing very well.

 You can also have income from other guaranteed sources such as pensions, annuities, superannuation, etc. But, the main point is that the income must be guaranteed for the remainder of your life.

-If you are using social security, then you'll need to obtain an official letter from Social Security Administration.
-This also needs to be signed and notarized.
+If you are using Social Security, then you'll need to obtain an official letter from the Social Security Administration.
+This also needs to be signed and apostilled.

 Dependants can also be included on a Pensioner Visa.
 This includes spouses, children, and grandchildren.
 However, this can be risky because it's tied to the primary visa holder.
-If something happens (ie relationship breakdown or death), then the dependants need to apply for their own visa(s).
+If something happens (i.e. relationship breakdown), then the dependents need to apply for their own visa(s).
+In the case of the death of the dependent, it is different, the dependent has 30 days to notify the Ministry and deliver the death certificate.
+Otherwise, you will lose your immigration status.

-The law was changed in Oct 2020 to make this visa even more attractive.
-They reduced the amount of monthly income required from $800 to $425.
-They also removed the additional $100 income requirement for each dependant.
+The law was changed in March 2023 to make this visa even more attractive.
+They reduced the amount for the application to $270.
+You will need the additional $200 income requirement for each dependant.

 This makes Ecuador one of the most expat-friendly destinations for retirees wanting to maximize their social security.